nipa136/siddon/README.md

 # siddon
-Siddon algorithm for forming system matrices
+Siddon algorithm for forming system matrices in matlab syntax